Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Quote(s) from the novel

-Watian is mentioned at the station in Budapest when the "latrine-general" goes to the station command to investigate why the soldiers have not been given goulash.
-The answer is that the march battalion at least will be given bread at the station in Watian.
+is mentioned at the station in Budapest when the "latrine-general" goes to the station command to investigate why the soldiers have not been given goulash.
+The answer is that the march battalion will at least be given bread at the station in Watian.

 Background

-Watian is not the name of any Hungarian town and has by near certainty appeared as the result of an error during dictating, transcription or typesetting.
-It seems inconceivable that Hašek (who knew some Hungarian) would use a name that sounds anything but Hungarian.
-To judge by the topographical context of this part of the novel it is surely Hatvan that is meant, an assumption shared by the Hungarian translation of The Good Soldier Švejk.
+is not the name of any Hungarian town and has almost certainly appeared as the result of an error during dictation, transcription or typesetting.
+It seems inconceivable that Hašek (who knew some Hungarian) would use a name that looks anything but Hungarian.
+Judging by the topographical context of this part of the novel, it is surely Hatvan that is meant, an assumption shared by the Hungarian translation of The Good Soldier Švejk.

-To make the matter entirely obvious: a few paragraphs further down the "latrine general" says that two days ago the soldiers of a military transport that rolled through Hatvan didn't get bread "but you will get it issued there".
+To make the matter entirely clear: a few paragraphs further down the "latrine-general" says that two days ago the soldiers of a military transport that rolled through Hatvan did not get bread "but you will get it issued there".

 Still, there has been at least one attempt to locate "Watian".
-Břetislav Hůla claimed that it was a station between Győr and Budapest but such a place didn't exist nor does it fit with the plot.
-Waitzen, the German name for the town of Vác in northern Hungary, is possible in a pure syntactical sense but again it doesn't fit the itinerary of Švejk's march battalion.
+Břetislav Hůla claimed that it was a station between Győr and Budapest but such a place did not exist nor does it fit with the plot.
+Waitzen, the German name for the town of Vác in northern Hungary, is possible in a purely syntactic sense but again it does not fit the itinerary of Švejk's march battalion.

 Quote(s) from the novel

-Rákospalota is mentioned as Švejk knew the way all the way from the station to there.
+is mentioned as Švejk knew the way from the station all the way to there.

 Background

-Rákospalota is a district of Budapest, situated east of Újpest.
+is a district of Budapest, located east of Újpest.

 Quote(s) from the novel